Apple Health for Workers with Disabilities

 - Apple Health for Kids (the minimum age for HWD is 16 years)

 - Apple Health for Pregnant Women

 - The CN disability program (S02) for a disabled adult child (DAC)

 - CN programs (L22 or G03) depending upon financial and functional requirements and place of residence

 - People who are eligible for both HWD and MN may prefer to receive Medicaid under the MN program.
-They do not have to participate in HWD, unless they choose to do so.
-The HWD Award Letter provides those eligible for both with a comparison of their spenddown amount.
+They do not have to enroll in HWD; enrollment is their choice.
+The HWD Award Letter provides people eligible for both with a comparison of their spenddown amount.

 For most people, HWD is the preferred program because:

 - CN provides more extensive coverage than MN; and